vmware-archive/kubeless/docs/http-triggers.md

 Flags:
-      --basic-auth-secret string   Specify an existing secret name for basic authentication --enableTLSAcme              If true, routing rule will be configured for use with kube-lego --function-name string       Name of the function to be associated with trigger --gateway string             Specify a valid gateway for the Ingress.
+      --basic-auth-secret string   Specify an existing secret name for basic authentication --cors-enable                If true then cors will be enabled on Http Trigger --enableTLSAcme              If true, routing rule will be configured for use with kube-lego --function-name string       Name of the function to be associated with trigger --gateway string             Specify a valid gateway for the Ingress.
 Supported: nginx, traefik, kong (default "nginx")